 - perform a physical exam and review your medical history

-- complete an assessment to detect recurrence of cancer
+- complete an assessment to see if the cancer has come back

 - identify, evaluate, and manage any long-term or late effects of cancer and its treatment (both physical and psychological)